westerus/docker-serverstatsbot/README.md

 4. I have chosen "Name Bot" as the screen name and "uniquename_bot" as its username.

     You should see a new API token generated for variable "BOTID".
 You can see newly generated token type is (270485614:AAHfiqksKZ8WmR2zSjiQ7_v4TMAKdiHm9T0).

     BOTID="API token"
     Example.
     BOTID="270485614:AAHfiqksKZ8WmR2zSjiQ7_v4TMAKdiHm9T0"

     Now you can search for your newly created bot on telegram. @Name Bot

 5. Get user id for variable "ADMINID".
     Access to "userinfobot" in telegram.
     Type /start and get @Userid

     ADMINID="User ID"
     Example.
     ADMINID="12345678"

 # Usage Docker
-    docker run -d --privileged -e BOTID="270485614:AAHfiqksKZ8WmR2zSjiQ7_v4TMAKdiHm9T0" -e ADMINID="12345679" westerus/servstatsbot
+    docker run -d -e BOTID="270485614:AAHfiqksKZ8WmR2zSjiQ7_v4TMAKdiHm9T0" -e ADMINID="12345679" westerus/serverstatsbot

 # Usage Server Manager Bot